PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 Switching back from the Raspberry Pi to your Linux machine, the following will allow (relatively) seamless editing in vim / neovim.

+These steps assume you have generated SSH keys allowing you to access your Pi from your Linux machine - if not follow DigitalOcean's excellent [How To Set Up SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2) tutorial before anything else.

 ### 2a.
 Mapping a drive

 So that we have the tiddlers accessible on our local machine, the *wiki* directory on the Pi needs to be mounted.
 Although the actual mount command is given in the *tw* shell script below, some initial steps need to be taken for this to work.

-First created the mountpoint (e.g. where on your local system you want the tiddlers to appear):
+First create the mountpoint (e.g. where on your local system you want the tiddlers to appear):

 ```bash
 mkdir ~/wiki
 ```

-Now we need to install *sshfs* which allows us to mount a drive over ssh.
+Now we need to install *sshfs* which allows us to mount a drive over SSH.
 I'm using Manjaro so it is:

 ```bash
 pamac install sshfs